PiotrG1996/JetsonNano_ObjectDetection_YOLOv5/readme.md

 include peripherals dedicated directly to RaspberryPi and Adafruit.
 Thanks to the Nvidia jetpack SDK, every necessary software tool is already pre-installed on the Linux system, based on Ubuntu 18.04 distribution.
-Therefore, it is possible to benefit from tools like CUDA, TensorRT and cuDNN.
-It is worth noting that the cost of a small and relatively powerful device is around 99 Euro.
-There are also more expensive versions like Jetson TX1, Jetson TX2, Jetson Xavier NX and Jetson AGX Xavier.
+Therefore, it is possible to benefit from software packages and tools such as CUDA, TensorRT, cuDNN.
+It is worth noting that the cost of a small and relatively powerful device is around 99/59 Euro (4GB/2GB of RAM).
+There are also more expensive versions like Jetson TX1, Jetson TX2, Jetson Xavier NX, Jetson AGX Xavier, Jetson Orin.
-Official documentation with various code samples is available on GitHub [link](https://github.com/dusty-nv/jetson-inference).
+Official documentation with various code samples is available on the GitHub repository - [link](https://github.com/dusty-nv/jetson-inference).

 Dustin Franklin is a member of Nvidia Jetson Developers and provides a full repository on GitHub with dedicated software implementation on Jetson Nano.